318097/bubblegum/README.md

 - [ ] Soft delete everything
 - [ ] Authentication for resolvers
 - [ ] Sentry
-- [ ] Send Welcome mail when registered from Google
-- [x] Access products from an API
 - [ ] Lead generation data from landing pages (mail chimp)
 - [ ] Bulk query for notebase upload
+- [ ] Separate out tags into a different collection (tags from notebase, timeline, etc) All tags from all the projects should be in a single collection

 #### Bugs